1edv/evolution/README.md

 To exit the python shell and the docker container, simply press ```Ctrl+D``` twice.

 ## All data and code
-All data and code is also available in an interactive, fully functional form as a CodeOcean capsule (along with all associated data) at :
+All data and code is also available in an interactive, fully functional form as a CodeOcean capsule (just press 'Reproducible Run' on CodeOcean to reproduce results) at :
 <p align = 'center'>
 <a href='https://codeocean.com/capsule/8020974/tree/v1'><img align="center" src="https://img.icons8.com/nolan/96/artificial-intelligence.png"/></a>
 </p>